 Things to Remember

-In this article, I have tried to cover all the steps to draw CPM network diagram in excel.
+In this article, I have tried to cover all the steps to draw a CPM network diagram in Excel.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
-We, the Exceldemy team, are always responsive to your queries.
+We are always responsive to your queries.
 Stay tuned and keep learning.